poojasethi/cs224r_final_project/README.md

 Feel free to read more about [the class](https://cs224r.stanford.edu/) or [the project](CS224R_Default_Project_Guidelines.pdf).

-You can read more about our work in our poster, or in our paper:
+You can read more about our work in our poster or in our paper:
 ![poster](cs224r_poster.png)

 ## Create conda environment